 Full Web Isolation involves completely separating users from the websites they browse.
-The Web Isolation solution handles the browsing in its entirety, and delivers the information to users as a video stream that includes none of the website's original code.
+The Web Isolation solution handles the browsing in its entirety and delivers the information to users as a video stream that includes none of the website's original code.
 This is enabled by a technology called pixel-pushing.
-Traditionally, video streams are encoded and delivered via software, but more modern solutions like Garrison use dedicated hardware to improve the user experience and reduce the cost.
+Traditionally, video streams are encoded and delivered via software, but more modern solutions use dedicated hardware to improve the user experience and reduce the cost.

 Of course, both approaches have the same end goal: delivering a secure web browsing experience.
-But they offer different results in terms of the web experience your users receive, your IT management and costs, and - most critically - the level of security you can provide.
+But they offer different results in terms of the web experience users receive, IT management and costs, and - most critically - the level of security provided.